Swedish Fashion Council – growing the second-hand market, a circular ecosystem, and diversity in fashion

 Diversity in the fashion industry

-In November, the Swedish Fashion Council presented the second edition of the Fashion Transformation Report at [Fashion X] Stockholm.
-Topics include the economy of fashion, a circular fashion industry, the technological acceleration of fashion, and political initiatives.
+In 2023, SFC presented the second edition of the Fashion Transformation Report at [Fashion X] Stockholm.
+Topics include the economics of fashion, a circular fashion industry, the technological acceleration of fashion, and political initiatives.

 The Swedish Fashion Council and the British Fashion Council are the first players to launch reports showcasing quantitative data on diversity.
-This latest edition of the Fashion Transformation Report is the first quantitative report measuring diversity in the fashion industry, highlighting an industry struggling with unequal access to opportunities, lack of leadership representation and anxiety around discussing issues related to diversity and inclusion.
+This latest edition of the Fashion Transformation Report is the first quantitative report to measure diversity in the fashion industry, highlighting an industry struggling with unequal access to opportunities, a lack of leadership representation and anxiety around discussing issues related to diversity and inclusion.

-This year’s edition also shows how the acceleration of the second-hand market is still increasing.
-Together with Svensk Handel, SFC has developed a KPI to measure the growth of the second-hand market.
-According to Svensk Handel’s own report, Pre Loved, the total second-hand market in January had a revenue of SEK 1.1 billion, of which SEK 371 million was within the fashion sector.
+This edition also shows how the acceleration of the second-hand market is still increasing.
+Together with Swedish Commerce (Svensk Handel), SFC has developed a KPI to measure the growth of the second-hand market.
+According to Swedish Commerce’s own report, Pre Loved, the total second-hand market for 2024 had a revenue of SEK 16,8 billion, of which 4,7 billion was within the fashion sector.

 Achieving a circular ecosystem

-“Sweden is at the forefront of design, sustainability, and innovation in fashion and textiles,” says Rosén.
+“Sweden is at the forefront of design, sustainability, and innovation in the fashion and textiles industries,” says Rosén.
 “Collaboration is more important than ever, not only within the industry but also across industries.”

 HODAKOVA’s collections are locally produced at XV Production, a micro-factory in Borås.
 This is a growing trend, according to Rosén: “We see a lot of micro-factories popping up, especially in the west coast of Sweden, making it easier for Swedish brands to produce locally.”